Skip to main content

 “The gardener uses orchids as a metaphor for biological reproduction, and from this he makes a second-order metaphor at the human level, calling reproduction a loving encounter.
 The gardener is a Sufi; in Sufi ontology, the word 'encounter' is used as equivalent to 'existence,' a double meaning (Wujud).
 On the other hand, the word 'light' is one of the Names of God (Nur).
 With this reference, what the gardener is saying is: 'God manifests himself in the play of beauty as an expression of love.'

-“In our story, the professor replies: 'You have to be a poet to speak about poetry.'
+'In our story' -the professor replies: 'You have to be a poet to speak about poetry.'
 That is, understanding the gardener's metaphor requires a deep knowledge of poetic technique and the most important schools of aesthetics.
-However, the gardener replies no, that being human is a sufficient condition.
+However, the gardener replies that it is not necessary, that being human is a sufficient condition.
 By this, he is implying that poetry is a metalanguage of the language common to all humans, and anyone can speak about it.

 “If we unravel the metaphor of the Sufi gardener with 'Russellian' overtones about orchids, we could translate it as something like this: 'God manifests himself in the play of beauty as an expression of love.'
 A complex metaphorical construction that leads the professor to respond that to understand a complex system, one must understand it from within.
 However, the gardener contradicts him and asserts that it is not from within, but from a more general system: poetry is a metalanguage of common language.